BrooksLabUCSC/flair/README.md

 ## <a name="scripts"></a>Scripts

-We have also provided standalone scripts for splicing and productivity analysis of quantified isoforms from FLAIR output.
+We have also provided standalone scripts for splicing and productivity analysis of quantified isoforms from flair-collapse output.

 ### mark_intron_retention.py

-Requires three positional arguments to identify intron retentions in isoforms: (1) a `psl` of isoforms, (2) `psl` file output name, (3) `txt` file output name for coordinates of introns found.
+Requires three positional arguments to identify intron retentions in isoforms: (1) a `psl` of isoforms, (2) `psl` output filename, (3) `txt` output filename for coordinates of introns found.

 **Usage:**
 ```sh